Ethics and Travel Update

 Visit the MERI contact page to learn more about the team.

-All research and evaluation activity involving Victorian government schools and Victorian early childhood services requires approval through the Department of Education and Training’s (DET’s) Research in Schools and Early Childhood settings (RISEC) process.
+All research and evaluation activity involving schools and early childhood services requires approval through the Department of Education and Training’s (DET’s) Research in Schools and Early Childhood settings (RISEC) process.

 A message from Catholic Education Melbourne (CEM)